bugltd/ComfyLab-Pack/wiki/node reference/xy plot/00 - core concepts.md

 ![standard nodes](./images/nodes.jpg)

-They must be connected by the specific `XY plot data` link
+They must be connected by the specific `XY plot data` link : that is the way the queue can inform the render node about the current processing state.

-- that is the way the queue can inform the render node about the current processing state
+What is processed between them (from `dim1 value` / `dim2 value` outputs of `Queue` to `image` input in `Render`) is for you to choose: as such, **the ComfyLab's XY Plot approach is totally process-independent**.

 ## XY Plot: Queue

-As you can see, there is no concept of row / column or X / Y here, as in many other plot / grid implementations:
+As you can see in the screenshot, there is no concept of row / column or X / Y here, as in many other plot / grid implementations:

 - instead, we talk about `dim` and `dim2` (dimensions 1 & 2)
   - this is intended, to improve performance: but we'll talk about that later
-  - just remember this rule: **for a given `dim1` value, we process all values of `dim2` before switching to the next `dim1`**
+  - just remember this rule: **for a given `dim1` value, we process all values of `dim2` before switching to the next `dim1` value**
-  - whether `dim1` and `dim2` are rows or columns is configured later, in the `Render` node
+  - whether `dim1` and `dim2` are rows or columns is configured later, in the `Render` node (`direction` toggle)
 - `dim1` and `dim2` (optional) **take lists as inputs**
   - in ComfyUI, a LIST is a LIST, but we cannot know if it's a list of strings, numbers, images, ...
   - so another important rule: **what you send is what you get**